zainibeats/homelab-services/README.md

 Below is a list of services configured in this repository.
 Each directory contains the `docker-compose.yml` file and a specific `README.md` with setup instructions.

-- **Arr Stack** ([docs](./arr-stack/README.md)): A collection of services for media management including Sonarr, Radarr, Lidarr, and more.
-Uses NFS for media storage with a unified `/data` directory structure.
+- **Arr Stack** ([docs](./arr-stack/README.md)): A collection of services for media management including Sonarr, Radarr, Bazarr, Prowlarr, NZBGet, qBittorrent, and Homarr dashboard.
+All download traffic is routed through a VPN (Gluetun) with NFS/SMB for media storage.
 - **ConvertX** ([docs](./convertx/README.md)): Simple file conversion service with a web interface.
+- **Guacamole** ([docs](./guacamole/README.md)): Clientless remote desktop gateway supporting VNC, RDP, and SSH protocols with web-based access.
 - **Home Assistant** ([docs](./home-assistant/README.md)): Home automation platform.
 - **Immich** ([docs](./immich/README.md)): Self-hosted photo and video management platform.
 - **Jellyseerr** ([docs](./jellyseerr/README.md)): A request management and media discovery tool for the Jellyfin/Emby ecosystem.